dhanjyoti/React-step-by-step/React_Notes/mock interview question.md

     shouldComponentUpdate(): This method allows you to optimize performance by preventing unnecessary re-renders of the component.
 It can be used to compare the current props and state with the next props and state and decide whether the component should update or not.

-These lifecycle methods provide hooks into different stages of a component's life, allowing you to control its behavior and perform actions at specific points in time.
+These lifecycle methods provide hooks into different stages of a component's life, allowing us to control its behavior and perform actions at specific points in time.
 However, it's essential to note that with the introduction of React Hooks, the use of lifecycle methods in functional components has become less common, as Hooks provide alternative ways to achieve similar functionality.
 <!-- ____________________________________________________________________ -->

 # 5. What is componentDidUpdate() method?
 - `componentDidUpdate` is a lifecycle method in React class components that gets called immediately after a component updates and after the DOM has been updated.
 It is invoked every time the component re-renders, including the initial render (though for the initial render, you'd generally use `componentDidMount`).